andybondar/CloudFerry/README.md

  - Release v1.0.3 is ready
  - Release v1.0.4 is ready
  - Release v1.0.5 is ready
+ - Release v1.0.6 is ready
- - Release v1.0.5 is ready
+ - Release v1.0.7 is ready